sciactive/pnotify/README.md

 }
 ```

-## Changing Default Options
+## Changing Defaults

-Changing a default option is easy.
+Changing a default is easy.

 ```js
 PNotify.defaults.width = "400px";
 ```

-Changing a default option for modules can be done in a couple ways.
+Changing a default for modules can be done in a couple ways.

 ```js
 // This will change the default for every notice and is the recommended way.